ExpressVPN says it's not killing off third-party router support – but questions remain

 (Image credit: Future)

-Some Reddit users praised the "plug-in and go" benefits of ExpressVPN Aircove and its convenience – and now, it's the only supported way to use ExpressVPN on a router without setting up a manual configuration.
-However, even Aircove's lifespan is limited.
+Reddit users have praised the "plug-in and go" benefits of ExpressVPN Aircove and its convenience.
+However, even Aircove's lifespan looks to be limited.

 According to a 2024 blog post, ExpressVPN's standard Aircove router will stop receiving software security updates in 2027, and Aircove Go will receive support until 2028.

-You can still manually install another VPN on your router, and the best router VPNs are all compatible with most major routers.
+You also have the option to manually install another VPN on your router, and the best router VPNs are all compatible with most major routers.

 A router VPN provides VPN protection at source, rather than on your device.
 When you connect to a VPN on your computer or smartphone, that device is protected when connected to Wi-Fi – but only that device.